LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 > [!WARNING]
 > Building the model yourself will result in different node ids in the frontend and therefore in a different output!

-The following backend behaivor can be observed on by example:
+The following backend behavior can be observed on by this example:

 ### All Qubit Declarations to the Top